-Major and Minor Development
+Major and minor development

-BNG applies to major development from 12 February 2024 and to applications for minor development submitted to Wyre Council as the Local Planning Authority (referred to as the LPA from here on in) on or after 2 April 2024 (unless the type of development is exempted - see below).
+BNG applies to major and minor development unless an exemption applies (see below).
 The terms "major" and "minor" are also referred to as "large" and "small" respectively.

 Major development is defined in article 2(1) of Town and Country Planning (Development Management Procedure) (England) Order 2015) as follows: